 Australia and the G20

-The Group of Twenty (G20) is a key forum for international economic cooperation.
-The G20 consists of 19 countries and the European Union, representing around 86 per cent of global output, more than 75 per cent of global trade and almost two-thirds of the world's population.
+Australia is the 2014 president of the Group of Twenty (G20), a key forum for international economic cooperation.
+The G20 consists of 19 countries and the European Union, representing around 86 per cent of global GDP, more than 75 per cent of global trade and two-thirds of the world's population.
 Since 2008, the G20 has worked to manage global economic and financial risks.
+The G20 continues to focus on measures to support global economic growth, with a strong emphasis on promoting job creation and open trade.

 |Japan||Republic of Korea|